 Today, the legislative provisions for overview and scrutiny committees for England can be found in the Localism Act 2011.
 Those for Wales are in the Local Government (Wales) Measure 2011, and those for Northern Ireland are in the Local Government Act (Northern Ireland) 2014.
 There are no legislative provisions for overview and scrutiny in Scotland, though many Scottish local authorities do operate scrutiny committees alongside executive structures.

 Local authorities also manage processes of ‘external scrutiny’, where their committees look at issues which lie outside the council’s responsibilities.
-In England, specific powers exist to scrutinise health bodies, crime and disorder partnerships, and Police and Crime Commissioners.
+In England, specific powers exist to scrutinise health bodies, community safety partnerships, and Police and Crime Commissioners.
 Combined authorities are also required to establish overview and scrutiny committees.

 Commons Briefing papers SN06520